 decisions on your own is NOT a crime, but actually a

 healthy thing to do!
 A relationship is a partnership

-in which two individual (!!) people have a life in
+in which two UNIQUE (!!) people are having a life in

 common.
 This means that you and your BPD loved one